Fix: Coolify Not Working — Deployment Failing, SSL Not Working, or Containers Not Starting

 Container 'postgres' is restarting — health check failingWhy This Happens

-Coolify is a self-hosted alternative to Vercel/Netlify/Railway.
-It runs on your own server and manages deployments, databases, and SSL:
+Coolify is a self-hosted alternative to Vercel, Netlify, and Railway.
+It runs on your own server and manages deployments, databases, and SSL through a single dashboard.

 Fix 1: Server Setup